 Wake Night Support (22:00 - 07:00)

-Wake Night Support within the Care and Support in the Home service will be funded at 75% of the respective contracted full hourly rate of Day Support for the 9-hour shift.
-This is based on the premise that Wake Night Support will not require any travel time or mileage costs calculated on an hourly basis due to it being a single shift, and therefore the associated travel and mileage component of the hourly rate has been removed.
+Wake Night Support within the Care and Support in the Home: Supported Living service will be funded at the respective contracted full hourly rate of Day Support for the 9-hour shift.

+Property Banding and core support.